Privacy risk in GeoData: A survey: A Taxonomy of Geomasking

 \subsection{Privacy techniques for Geomasking}

 Geomasking is a class of methods for changing the geographic location of an individual in an unpredictable way to protect confidentiality, while trying to preserve the relationship between geocoded locations and occurrence events.
-In this section we analyse different privacy techniques proposed for geomasking.

-Following earlier work on geomasking~\cite{stinchcomb2004procedures}, we group geomasking techniques into five major categories: (1) \emph{random perturbation}, (2) \emph{masking with pre-defined locations}, (3) \emph{affine transformation}, (4) \emph{aggregation and clustering}, and (5) \emph{Synthetic data generation} .
-In the next subsections we discuss different techniques that are proposed under each of these categories in more details.
+In this section, we analyse different privacy techniques proposed for geomasking.
+Following earlier studies~\cite{armstrong1999geographically,stinchcomb2004procedures, zandbergen2014ensuring,seidl2018privacy,kekana2020way,broen2021measuring, wang2022exploratory,redlichquantitative,kamel2022reconciling, iyer2023advancing}, we group geomasking techniques into five major categories based on how each technique is treating the data points to provide privacy: (1) \emph{Random perturbation}, (2) \emph{Masking with pre-defined locations}, (3) \emph{Affine transformation}, (4) \emph{Aggregation and clustering}, and (5) \emph{Synthetic data generation}.
+Next, we explore different techniques that are proposed under each of these categories and discuss their potential and limitations.
+The existing literature for each category is further discussed in Section \ref{sec:survey}.